-If the District issues an additional snow day on Martin Luther King Jr. Day and/or President's Day, all 260 administrators should make a conscientious effort to report to work.
-If an administrator cannot work, the administrator must take time off as a personal day or vacation day.
+If the District issues an additional snow day on Martin Luther King Jr. Day and/or President's Day, all 260-day employees should make a conscientious effort to report to work.
+If an employee cannot work, the employee must take time off as a personal or vacation day but will not be granted a sick day.
+Elearning may be scheduled on a snow day.
+Employees will receive guidance from their supervisor regarding e-learning during a bonus or snow day.